All the latest from The Apprentice boardroom as Lord Sugar fires another candidate

 Who won the task?

-As is traditional, the candidates were initially split by gender into two teams of nine for the first challenge.
+The candidates continue to be split by gender into two teams – ahead of an expected reshuffle next week.

-The girls' team failed to sell all their tickets and made a profit of $487.50 once costs were deducted.
+The men's team appointed Bradley as project manager, while the women chose Megan as their leader.

-Meanwhile the boys, led by project manager Joe Phillips, earned nearly double with a $989 profit, including $75 in tips from satisfied customers.
+The women’s team designed a fish bao bun combining basa and katsu sauce, while the men went for a chicken and chorizo bun with a harissa paste.

 Who entered the boardroom?